API Reference#

 pd.DataFrame

-- m3s.convert_cell(cell: GridCell, target_system: str, **kwargs: Any) GridCell | list[GridCell][source]#
+- m3s.convert_cell(cell: GridCell, target_system: str, **kwargs: Any) GridCell | list[GridCell][source]

 Convert a single grid cell to another system.

-- m3s.convert_cells(cells: list[GridCell], target_system: str, **kwargs: Any) list[GridCell | list[GridCell]][source]#
+- m3s.convert_cells(cells: list[GridCell], target_system: str, **kwargs: Any) list[GridCell | list[GridCell]][source]

 Convert multiple grid cells to another system.

-- m3s.get_equivalent_precision(source_system: str, source_precision: int, target_system: str) int[source]#
+- m3s.get_equivalent_precision(source_system: str, source_precision: int, target_system: str) int[source]

 Find equivalent precision between grid systems.

-- m3s.create_conversion_table(source_system: str, target_system: str, bounds: tuple, **kwargs: Any) DataFrame[source]#
+- m3s.create_conversion_table(source_system: str, target_system: str, bounds: tuple[float, float, float, float], **kwargs: Any) DataFrame[source]

 Create a conversion table between two grid systems.

-- class m3s.GridRelationshipAnalyzer(tolerance: float = 1e-09)[source]#
+- class m3s.GridRelationshipAnalyzer(tolerance: float = 1e-09)[source]

 Bases: